OUR TEAM

 CO-PRESIDENT

-Daniel Powell is the Emmy and Peabody winning co-creator and Executive Producer of Inside Amy Schumer and an EP/Director of Schumer's hit Hulu series Life & Beth.
-His other producer credits include I Think You Should Leave with Tim Robinson (Netflix), That Damn Michael Che (HBOmax), Astronomy Club (Netflix), and the cult animated series Ugly Americans (Comedy Central).
+Daniel Powell is the Emmy and Peabody winning co-founder of Irony Point.
+His EP/Writer credits include Life & Beth (Hulu), the animated cult hit Ugly Americans (Comedy Central), and Inside Amy Schumer (which he co-created).
+His other producer credits include I Think You Should Leave with Tim Robinson (Netflix), That Damn Michael Che (HBOmax), and the critically acclaimed sketch series Astronomy Club (Netflix), .
 Earlier in his career, he was an Associate Producer on The Daily Show with Jon Stewart, a contributing writer to Robert Smigel’s “TV Funhouse” segments on Saturday Night Live, and a house performer at the Upright Citizens Brigade Theater.

 His independent film Becks, co-written and co-directed with Liz Rohrbaugh, won the 2017 L.A.
 Film Festival and was distributed in 2018 by Blue Fox.
 More recently he produced Josh Ruben’s film Scare Me which premiered at the 2020 Sundance Film Festival and was distributed by Shudder.